wimvanderbauwhede/OpenCLIntegration/README.md

       # Rest of your build as usual

-For a simple build, you can also do
+- For a simple build, you can also do:

       from OclBuilder import build